avengers-p7/Avengers_P7_Documents/Application_CI/Design/09- Cloud Infra Design/Cloud-Infra-Design-30K-Feet.md

 ***
 # Introduction

-The Cloud Infra Design Dev documentation provides an in-depth overview of the development infrastructure hosted on AWS for the OT-Microservices project.
+The Cloud Infra Design 30k Feet documentation provides an in-depth overview of the Production, Development, Quality Assurance infrastructure hosted on AWS for the OT-Microservices project.
 This modern and modular architecture prioritizes scalability and efficiency, utilizing AWS services to establish a reliable, scalable, and high-performance foundation.

 ***
 # Prerequisites